afittestide/asimi-cli/QWEN.md

 - Do not add build tags

 ## Libraries
+- slog for logging - to see debug message neet to activate with `--debug`
 - bubbletea for the UI
 - koanf for configuration management
 - kong for CLI